 - users being blocked from our social media pages.

 We reserve the right to remove comments and move the conversation to a private channel.
 We will do this if we feel the content is personal in nature or is affecting the enjoyment of the page for other visitors.

 Enquiries made on social media

-To request assistance, repairs or action, please complete our Report an Issue form or contact our Customer Service team on 6566 3200 or at email@example.com.
+To request assistance, repairs or action, please complete our Report an issue form or contact our Customer Service team by phoning 6566 3200 or emailing firstname.lastname@example.org.

-If you are seeking action from our Works team, please be aware that an inspection will be carried out at the earliest opportunity.
-All Council maintenance work is priority based, dependent on a risk assessment, funding and resourcing availability, and otherwise guided by our general maintenance schedules.
+If you're seeking action from our Works team, please be aware that an inspection will be carried out at the earliest opportunity.
+All Council maintenance work is priority based, depends on a risk assessment, funding and resourcing availability, or is otherwise guided by our general maintenance schedules.